kckecheng/cheatsheets/miscellaneous.tips.rst

 Docker - Control terminal size for exec
 -----------------------------------------

-When "docker exec -it" is used to estabilish a terminal to the container, the terminal size (colums x lines) sometimes is quite small for content display.
+When "docker exec -it" is used to estabilish a terminal to the container, the terminal size (columns x lines) sometimes is quite small for content display.

 ::